mp268501/mp268501.github.io/_posts/2025-08-05-duolingo-ai-earnings.markdown

 categories: jekyll update
 ---

 I wouldn’t normally care about a Duolingo earnings call.
-However, this evening’s quarterly call has my interest.
+However, this tomorrow's quarterly call has my interest.

 Three months ago is when Luis von Ahn fast followed Tobi at Spotify, declaring that Duolingo would be “AI-first.”
 If you actually read the [announcement][announcement], it was milquetoast.
 But, communication is perception.
 And the youth that Duolingo has cultivated as a consumer base was pissed.